 It was a like a morning death sentence.

 Little did I know, I didn’t have to stop enjoying coffee.
 There were other things I could try – and they ended up working.

 So don’t call it quits just yet.

-Here’s how I discovered a way to enjoy coffee and kick the acid reflux.
+Here’s how I discovered a way to enjoy coffee and kick the acid reflux and prevent coffee heartburn.

-I Cut Coffee From Acid Reflux Cold Turkey… Then I Cheated
+I Cut Coffee Due to Gastroesophageal Reflux Cold Turkey… Then I Cheated